Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 1. Similar Products

-Shows alternatives to the product a customer is currently viewing — same category, similar price range, overlapping attributes.
-This is critical for product pages where a visitor likes the category but not the specific item.
+Shows alternatives to the product a customer is currently viewing (same category, similar price range, overlapping attributes).
+This is important on product pages where a visitor likes the category but not the specific item.
 Without similar product suggestions, that visitor bounces.
 With them, they find something that fits.

 Best placement: Product detail pages, below the main product information.